About us

 - Safe people: researchers are trained and authorised to use data safely.

-- Safe outputs: screened and approved outputs that do not disclose personal data.
+- Safe outputs: screened and approved outputs do not disclose personal data.

 There’s more information on the Understanding Patient Data website.